Zenith Z-19 Terminal

 The classic source code on screen is from www.pdp12.org/ (no affiliation).

 This was around $600 new.
 When I bought this, the serial port didn't work.
 When I called Zenith, they said I was entitled to on-site support!
 They sent someone out from the nearest office, about 60 miles away.
+He almost didn't believe my problem was real, since it worked fine with a loopback jumper.
 He found that the baud-rate oscillator was running at the wrong speed.
 The motherboard was replaced, and it was good to go.

 This photo has received quite a few views from various blogs.
 This photo is on Creative Commons license, and this is how it's supposed to work.
 I'm encouraged by this sort of behavior to allow more of my stuff to be used on Creative Commons license.